andrebianco-net/create-data-ingestion-python-mongodb/README.md

 Data Ingestion Service implementation proposes a small example of how to create a service using Python simply to solve the problem of transforming document types.
 Many programming languages do the same, but Python is able to do this easily.
 It will use a XML file with a colletion of Products, that fille will be transformed using XSLT transformation to JSON and the result will be stored into a MongoDB database that is used as a conceptual queue of documents.

-The Solution will be a Worker which read a MongoDB queue (Product collection) and after validate each doc it will be stored in another base via a Web API.

 ## How to run this project

 #### 1. Clone project: